Simple VAT guide for Shopify dropshipping stores

 In this article, we'll look at multiple cases and walk you through how to handle VAT in your situation.

-It’s important to remember that VAT rules for dropshipping are different to those of the standard retail model.
-For example, we need to look at where the supplier is located as well as your Shopify store and customer.
+It’s important to remember that VAT rules for dropshipping are different from those of the standard retail model.
+For example, we need to look at where the supplier is located, as well as your Shopify store and customers.

 To help you on your way, we set out below the VAT rules for dropshipping sales for the following transactions.